Azure/azure-resource-provider-sdk/docs/api-get-resources.md

 The data under the `<Resource>` node should be as it is described in [Create Resource](https://github.com/WindowsAzure/azure-resource-provider-sdk/tree/master/docs/api-resource-create.md), with two important exceptions:

 - You don't need to include `CloudService` node under each `Resource`
-- **OutputItems should not be returned since Windows Azure has already cached them.**
+- **OutputItems should not be returned since Azure has already cached them.**